 However, I am low on the visual threshold.

-Most of what I do involves thinking about strange combinations of images in words and sounds, not high-definition imagery.
+Most of what I do in the world of memory techniques involves thinking about strange combinations of images in words and sounds, not high-definition imagery.
 I would call this being audio-conceptual.

-So, if you are worried that the inability to see images in your mind will stop you from using the Memory Palace technique.
+So, if you are worried that the inability to see visual images in your mind will stop you from using the Memory Palace technique…